btqdesign/axity-v1/wp-content/plugins/threewp-broadcast/readme.txt

 Broadcast is sporadically supported in my spare time on the Wordpress support forum.

-For users of the premium add-on pack, support is available via e-mail.
+For users of the add-on packs, support is available via e-mail.

 = Debug dumps =